 “I had hoped the response would be good, but never thought so many students, teachers, and community members would so generously embrace this social justice activity over the years,” says the Vietnam era veteran and Rockport resident.
 “Each year, I am pleasantly surprised by the volume of submissions, but, more important, I am overwhelmed by the care and level of poetic expression found in the entries.
 The reading event just keeps getting better, filling our tech center to capacity each spring.”

-Saint-Amand, who is founder and project director of the National Peace Poetry Project and the director of the Vietnam Veterans Chapbook Project, hopes to keep the peace them moving again this year and is currently accepting original poems and artwork for the “Ninth Annual Peace Poetry Contest & Reading”.
+Saint-Amand, is founder and project director of the National Peace Poetry Project and the director of the Vietnam Veterans Chapbook Project.

 The contest deadline is Wednesday, March 15, 2017.
 The reading event for the winning submissions is Friday, May 5, 2017.

-Children and adults from NECC area K-12 classrooms (both public and private) and those adults affiliated with these schools are invited to create and submit original poems on the subject of peace.
+The NECC community members as well as students from K-12 classrooms (both public and private) and those adults affiliated with these schools are invited to create and submit original poems on the subject of peace.

 “We believe that children cannot learn to speak the language of possibility, or envision a culture of peace, if they do not have the opportunity to identify such moments and values within themselves and their relationships,” says Saint-Amand.
 “It is our responsibility, as educators, to offer students a way to fuel their imaginations and embrace the concept of peace.